-The UCONN 2000 Special Obligation Student Fee Revenue ("SO-SFR") Bonds authorized, approved and issued to date are listed below.
+The UCONN 2000 Special Obligation Student Fee Revenue Bonds ("SO-SFR Bonds") authorized, approved and issued to date are listed below.

 SO-SFR Bonds have been issued pursuant to the Special Obligation Indenture of Trust, dated as of January 1, 1997, between the University as Issuer and U.S. Bank N.A. as successor to State Street Bank & Trust as Trustee ("the Special Obligation Master Indenture").
-The Board of Trustees approved the Master Indenture on November 8, 1996.
-The University's Board of Trustees and the Governor approve the subsequent Supplemental Indentures for each Special Obligation bond issue.
+The Board of Trustees approved the Special Obligation Master Indenture on November 8, 1996.
+The Board of Trustees and the Governor approve the subsequent Supplemental Indentures for each Special Obligation bond issue.

-There have been seven bond issues, including three refundings, pursuant to the Student Fee Revenue Bond Indenture that are not secured by the State's DSC.
-The University and the Office of the State Treasurer, working in conjunction, manage the Special Obligation Bond sale process.
+There have been seven bond issues, including three refundings, pursuant to the Special Obligation Master Indenture that, as mentioned above, are not secured by the State's DSC.
+The University and the Office of the State Treasurer, working in conjunction, manage the Special Obligation bond sale process.
 UCONN 2000 SO-SFR Bonds issued to date are summarized below: